otrv4/otrv4/otrv4.md

 To rotate the ECDH keys:

-  * Retrieve the ECDH key ("Public ECDH key) from the received data message or from the received attached encrypted message, and assign it to `their_ecdh`.
+  * Retrieve the ECDH key ("Public ECDH key") from the received data message and assign it to `their_ecdh`.
   * Calculate `K_ecdh = ECDH(our_ecdh.secret, their_ecdh)`.
   * Securely delete `our_ecdh.secret`.